 While the discounts associated with multi-car policy can be particularly desirable, this doesn’t necessarily mean that such a policy will always be cheaper than the alternative.

-Things like the age and level of experience of all of the drivers involved will affect the cost of the premiums offered.
-For example, if the drivers involved include a 39 year old with a fully intact no claims bonus and a 17 year old who has had a license for 3 months, then the premiums offered will be cheaper than average for the younger driver, but more expensive for the older driver.
+Things like the age and level of experience of all the drivers involved will affect the cost of the premiums offered.
+For example, if the drivers included a 39-year-old with a fully intact no-claims bonus and a 17-year-old who has had a licence for 3 months, then the premiums offered will be cheaper than the average for younger driver, but more expensive for the older driver.

 This means that the older driver could get a better deal by simply taking out an individual policy.
-However if the older driver, as a parent, had planned kindly to pay for their child’s insurance anyway, then they’d be making a saving by taking out a multiple car policy.
+However, if the older driver, as a parent, had kindly planned to pay for their child’s insurance anyway, then they’d be making an overall saving by taking out a multiple car policy.

 How will everyone's choice of car affect the cost of a policy?

-If, in one household, one of the cars being insured is a small, old hatchback, and one is a high class Aston Martin, then in order for the cost of the policy to be fair (and low generally), you should maybe think about taking out a separate, specialised policy on the Aston, and placing the other cars in the household on the multi-car policy.
+If, in one household, one of the cars being insured is a small, old hatchback, and one is a high class Aston Martin, then in order for the policy to be fair (and low generally), you should maybe think about taking out a separate, specialised policy for the Aston, and placing the other cars in the household on the multi-car policy.

 Once you’ve gone through the above and settled on the number of cars you need insured, and agreed an appropriate level of cover, you’ll need to find the best multi-car deal possible given your requirements.

 To check out available insurance quotes, head over to our car insurance comparison page and we’ll get you a list of the best quotes on the market so that you can start saving right away.